pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Evaluation of results:**

-* Once you have run Fast-QC, the results report will be available as a http file.
+* Once you have run Fast-QC, the results report will be available as a html file.
 The report should open in your browser when you click on the file.
 * You will see that the analysis is segmented into a series of modules, with a summary of the module outcomes provided on the left hand side.
 Ratings for each module include: normal (green tick), slightly abnormal (orange exclamation mark) and very abnormal (red cross).
-* Here is an example of a [good quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc/fastqc_report.html) and a [poor quality] (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc/fastqc_report.html) library.
+* Here is an example of a [good quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and a [poor quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) library.
 A brief description of the purpose of each module included within a FastQC report is provided below.

 **Basic statistics module-** Provides a summary of the data, including; file name/type, total number of sequences processed (actual and estimated), range in sequence length (if all reads are of equal length, only one value will be reported) and overall GC content expressed as a percentage.